JJAHMEDAMER/properties-marketplace/readme.md

 ## How to run the project:

 Clone the repository && docker compose up --build
-Wait for the web-app to run after postgres and server ar up
+Wait for the web-app to run after postgres and server containers are up

 links:
 WebApp: http://localhost:3000